LivioBaetscher/fullPrecN/README.md

 If the "-r" option is chosen, the redundant sequences are not automatically removed in the output.
 With the option "-a" no alignment is preformed.

+The files “allMatModel.hmm” and “allSignalModel.hmm” contain the signal and mature peptide models which were generated with HMMER 3.0.
+The ending “.hmm” indicates, that the file contains profile HMM and has the same ending as in the HMMER manual.
+The model files can also be trained.
+Therefore, the user can build models with the hmmbuilt function and replace or add subfamilies or families.
+The only restriction for the training process is the fact, that the model name must be chosen like this: SN_XX_XX (X must be a number from zero to nine).

 ### PROGRAMS NEEDED

 [Perl 5](https://www.perl.org/), [MAFFT version 7](https://mafft.cbrc.jp/alignment/software/) and [HMMER3](http://hmmer.org/)